 Sailing Adventure Books – Non-Fiction

 Non-fiction sailing books offer sailors a glimpse into the actual dangers and excitement of life at sea.
 Some of the most fantastic adventure stories are about life on the open ocean.
-These books of survival, exploration, and determination will leave a lasting impression and feeling of respect for the sea.
+These books of survival, exploration, and determination will leave a lasting impression and a feeling of respect for the sea.

 1. Adrift: 76 Days Lost at Sea